 Sometimes preconceived notions prevent communication.
-When the reality goes against their pre-conceived notions, people start defending and stop observing the others' body cues of language because high ego.
+When the reality goes against their pre-conceived notions, people start defending and stop observing language the cues of others' body because of high ego.
 There are barriers and filters that prevent smooth communication.
 Barriers are physical in nature such as external disturbances and distractions that prevent listening.
 Similarly filters are psychological in nature that take place within the mind such as biased thinking, inner conversation which might become noise while listening, pre-conceived notions, being pre-occupied with other activities and excessive ego.
 In this context the Secretary had filters rather barriers that prevented effective communication.